digital-asset/daml-finance/docs/source/core-concepts.rst

 Settlement
 **********

-Settlement refers to the execution of holding transfers originating from a financial transaction.
+:ref:`Settlement <settlement>` refers to the execution of holding transfers originating from a financial transaction.

 For instance, an example FX spot transaction involves the transfer of a